oawonuga92/Music-Recommendation-Using-FP-Growth-ML-algortihm/README.md

 Dataset Description:
 ---------------------
 The data set is an open dataset from lastfm.
 Lastfm is a music listening streaming platform.
+The domain of the dataset is related to music.
 The data was created and published by the same owners.
-The domain of the dataset is related to music.
 The data is available in a comma separated value (CSV) format and it has a shape of 289955 rows and 4 columns.
+The names of the 4 attributes are: user_id, sex, music_artist, country.

 Methodology:
 -------------